essen/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Digest and Content-Location in responses {#digest-and-content-location}

-When a state-changing method returns the `Content-Location` metadata header field, the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.
+When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.